Victor Amuso: Enforcer for Gallo

 Amuso later became an enforcer for Profaci crime family mobster, Joseph "Crazy Joe" Gallo, in Brooklyn.
 In the early 1960s, the Gallo brothers declared war against longtime crime boss Giuseppe "Joe" Profaci and the old Profaci faction of the family, because Profaci had cut into Gallo's profits.
 Amuso would allegedly kill several members of the Profaci faction, but was sent to prison sometime in the early 1960s, along with Joey Gallo and a dozen others, for extortion charges.

 After Joe Gallo's release from prison in early 1971, he continued his war against the family on June 28, 1971, when boss Joseph Colombo was shot.
 Months later, on April 7, 1972, Joe Gallo was shot to death in Little Italy, Manhattan, while he was celebrating his 43rd birthday.
 Many Colombo crime family members, especially those from the old Gallo crew, defected to other crime families.
 Amuso went to the Lucchese family sometime during that year, as an associate in the "19th Hole Crew," whose capo was Christopher "Christie Tick" Furnari.

 Lucchese crime family

 Associate

-Amuso became of one of Furnari's top protégés along with Anthony "Gaspipe" Casso.
+Amuso became one of Furnari's top protégés along with Anthony "Gaspipe" Casso.
 On December 21, 1972, Amuso was arrested by police outside the "House on Morgan Avenue," a front for the "Bronx Connection" kickback scheme, selling prison paroles for as high as $20,000 to prison inmates.
 Presumably to meet with the building owner, Richard Curro, a city corrections officer and Lucchese family associate, who acted as liaison between inmates and the Luccheses, Amuso was in possession of a switchblade and a file folder of parole documents at the time of his arrest.